Tochukwunwafororizu/osticket-prereqs/README.md

 <img src="https://i.imgur.com/raBiGRn.png"
 </p>
 <br />
-Next is to crate a new SQL database and call it 'osTicket' from the one we already have in our installation file folder.
+Next is to create a new SQL database and call it 'osTicket' from the one we already have in our installation file folder.
 To do that we need to go back to the installation file folder and install Herdi SQL Application and create a new database our osTicket will use.
 <img src="https://i.imgur.com/Ulwqaz1.png"
 </p>